 The museum features the Ancestral Pueblo (or Anasazi) culture and other Native cultures in the Four Corners region.
 The museum displays the history of the Mesa Verde Anasazi, giving us a glimpse into one of the most fascinating and advanced pre-historic civilizations.
 Visitors will discover the methods used by modern archaeologists to reveal and preserve the artifacts and records from excavations.
 The Four Corners area is known as one of the richest archaeological regions in the United States and the rich past of the Mesa Verde Anasazi lives on through these efforts.

-Many of the exhibits are hands-on and interactive.
-You can weave on a loom, grind corn meal on a metate, examine the past through microscopes, handle real artifacts, or feel the finger indentations on corrugated pottery.
+Many of the exhibits in the Anasazi museum are hands-on and interactive.
+You can weave on a loom, grind corn meal on a genuine metate, examine the past through microscopes, handle real artifacts, or feel the finger indentations on corrugated pottery.

 Know Before You Go

 - Open year-round (except for New Year’s Day, Thanksgiving Day, Christmas Day)

 - Museum is ADA accessible

 - Tours of the museum collections and curation are every Thursday, May – October

 - Plan to spend at least half a day at the Center